mctools/simplebuild-dgcode/doc/source/matdef.rst

 <sbmatcookbook>` will use the ``stdlib::`` prefix.

-In addition to NCrystal materials, you can also use any material from Geant4's own `builtin database of elements and NIST compounds
+In addition to NCrystal materials, you can also use any material from Geant4's own `built-in database of elements and NIST compounds
 <https://geant4-userdoc.web.cern.ch/UsersGuides/ForApplicationDeveloper/html/Appendix/materialNames.html>`_,
 and even override their temperature or density, using dedicated keywords ``temp_kelvin`` (:math:`\mathrm{K}`), ``density_gcm3`` (:math:`\mathrm{g}/\mathrm{cm}^3`), ``density_kgm3``
 (:math:`\mathrm{kg}/\mathrm{m}^3`), and ``scale_density``.
 For instance,
-:math:`` xenon at :math:`200\mathrm{K}` and :math:`5.4\mathrm{kg}/\mathrm{m}^3`
+xenon at :math:`200\mathrm{K}` and :math:`5.4\mathrm{kg}/\mathrm{m}^3`
-could be modelled with a string ``G4_Xe;temp_kelvin=200.0;density_gcm3=5.4`` (although gases are in general more easily defined with the :ref:`NCrystal syntax <sbmatgasmix>`).
+could be modelled with a string ``G4_Xe;temp_kelvin=200.0;density_kgm3=5.4`` (although gases are in general more easily defined with the :ref:`NCrystal syntax <sbmatgasmix>`).

 .. tip::

-   Note that while Geant4 NIST materials provide material compositions, they do in general do **not** contain information about the structure of the atoms inside the material.
+   Note that while Geant4 NIST materials provide material compositions, they in general do **not** contain information about any structure in the position and movements of atoms inside the material.
 This structure is often very important when modelling scattering interactions with thermal neutrons, so in general only use Geant4 NIST materials if your material is dominated by non-scattering effects (e.g. strongly absorbing materials) or you are not modelling thermal neutrons.
 If in doubt, prefer to use an NCrystal material.

 Most users should not have a need for anything else than NCrystal cfg-strings and Geant4 NIST materials, but a few other mostly deprecated options are